| by Eric Englund

 in order for mortgage debt to become unmanageable.
 In the

 bust phase, mortgage defaults will become a deluge.
+Earlier,

 I mentioned that the Federal Reserve "engineered"